ericbulloch/kwmd/README.md

 - Run the command: `python3 -c 'import pty;pty.spawn("/bin/bash")'`.
 This creates a new process that runs bash in a pseudo-terminal (pty).
 - Run the command: `export TERM=xterm`.
 This sets the terminal emulator to xterm.
 This is the default setting for Ubuntu.
-- Move your shell session to the background by hitting `^Z` (Ctrl+Z).
+- Move my shell session to the background by hitting `^Z` (Ctrl+Z).
 I need to run one more command, and this process needs to be in the background for the command to work.
 - Run the command: `stty raw -echo; fg`.
 This disables the raw input and output and just sends it straight through to standard in and out.
 The `fg` command moves the previous process from the background to the foreground.

 # Linux Privilege Escalation